Techno-coder/example_os/README.md

 # example_os
 A heavily commented OS in Rust for reference purposes (documentation in progress).
-Check out the site here: [Tutorials](https://techno-coder.github.io/example_os/)
+Check out the companion site here: [Tutorials](https://techno-coder.github.io/example_os/docs/)

 This OS is a hard fork of my private OS that I'm also working on.
 No more features will be added to this OS as it is for reference purposes only.
 Huge thanks to [Phil-opp](https://os.phil-opp.com) and the [OSDev wiki](https://wiki.osdev.org)

 ## License
-Everything in this repository is under the MIT license, excluding the docs folder, (which contains the project website).
-The textual content and assets I post there is copyrighted but not the site theme (which can be found here: [Hacker theme](https://pages-themes.github.io/hacker/))
+Everything in this repository is under the MIT license, excluding the assets and tutorials folder, (which contains data for the project website).

 ## Features
 - Preemptive Multitasking (including system calls)